mononoken/ruby-scribe/README.md

 ## Acknowledgements

+- Lucas, my [First Ruby Friend](https://firstrubyfriend.org) mentor.
+Thank you so much for meeting with me regularly and advising me on my Ruby journey!
+Your help has been invaluable!
 - [The Odin Project](https://www.theodinproject.com), my primary guide in the vast sea of web-development learning.
   - And the Discord community!